 In October 2020, our board of directors authorized and approved a stock repurchase program of up to \$200.0 million of our outstanding common stock.
-During the three months ended October 31, 2021, we repurchased 226,172 shares of common stock at an average price of \$116.12 per share, for an aggregate purchase price of \$26.3 million.
-As of October 31, 2021, \$11.2 million remained available for future share repurchases.
+The stock repurchase program was completed in the second quarter of fiscal year 2022.
+During the nine months ended April 30, 2022, the Company repurchased 322,545 shares of common stock at an average price of \$116.11 per share, for an aggregate purchase price of \$37.5 million.